Planning to apply to med school?

 Have you noticed the number of conflicting opinions on the fool-proof way to get into medical school?
 All those online forums, college tutors, family friends.

 Take the wrong advice, and you risk wasting years of your life – or ruining your chances of medical school.
-And experts say that the vast majority of the advice on the Internet about medical admissions is incorrect.
+And experts say the vast majority of advice on the Internet about medical admissions is incorrect.

 Unwritten game rules

 It’s sad but true: med school admissions can be a bit of a game.
 Those who don’t know the rules are often left out.